-LINDSAY, April 5th, 1892 My DEAR DR.,-The Watertown Water-works Company have secured the franchise of this town to build waterworks; however, just now there is a hitch and they may not sign the contract.
-I see in looking over the report of your Trenton convention that you state that the town of Brantford built and own their waterworks, and in doing so have saved \$100,000.
+LINDSAY, April 5th, 1892. your Trenton convention that you state that the town of Brantford built and own their waterworks, and in doing so have saved \$100,000.
 May I ask you in what way?
 I am also aware that the Waterworks act allows the sale of bonds, which will I think in all cases exceed the amount necessary to erect and finish waterworks.
-In our town \$80,000 is the amount.
-I am quite sure the works can be completed for \$60,000 at the outside, Is there any way by appointing commissioners or letting the contract that the municipality can take the place of a private company or benefit by the margin?
+In our town \$80,000 is the completed for \$60,000 at the outside, is there any way by appointing commissioners or letting the contract that the municipality can take the place of a private company or benefit by the margin?
 This is an important matter to us, as we greatly need sewerage as well, and the difference between the actual price necessary to construct and the sale of bonds would be acceptable to improved sewerage.
-I will be much obliged if you will explain or will give any further information that may be of benefit in discussing the question of private company vs. municipal control.
-Yours, E. GRIFFIN, M.D., P. PALMER BURROWS.
+I will be much obliged if you will explain or will give any further information that may be of benefit.

-Medical Health Officer, Brantford, margin?
-This is an important matter to us, as

-The Reply.

-The other scheme was to build and own the and receipts.

-Our works promise to pay for themselves and for the cost of our sewerage system also, and untimately we shall be able to have our rates much lowered.
+DEAR SIR,-In reply to your letter of 5th inst, in re waterworks, I may say that we had The other scheme was to build and own the works ourselves.
+After a great strugle the uditor, some of the figures, shewing expenses and receipts.
+Our works promise to pay for themselves and for the cost of our sewerage system also, and untimately we shall be able to have our rates

 If Lindsay is not fatally committed she should retain the franchise of her water supply in her own hands.
-I have inquired into the matter tion ac. for house services, that is the street portion of all house connections made .....
-3,471 00 Total Receipts for 1891......\$19.200 00
+I have inquired into the matter Brantford Waterworks, 1891.

+EXPENDITURE.

-Receipts for water..... \$8,186 00 Received for services.....
-Interest allowed by Bank .....
-Allowance made by city for fire protection, street watering, parks and public buildings,.....
-7,279 00 Total Receipts.....\$19,200 00 EXPENDITURE.
+Received for services.....
+Interest allowed by Bank Allowance made by city for fire protection, street watering, parks and public buildings,.....
+7,279 00 Total Receipts.....\$19,200 00 the street portion of all house connections made tion ac. for house services, that is

-Fuel, Printing, Oil, Insurance, etc ....
-Paid for stock used in putting in house services.....
+Pay sheets for labor constructing house Fuel, Printing, Oil, Insurance, etc Paid for stock used in putting in house services.....
 Less amount to be charged to construc-

-Total Expenses for 1891.....
-6,062 08 Surplus Earnings for 1891..\$13,137 92 MEMO.-At the beginning of 1891 there were MEMO.-At the beginning of 1891 there were only about 500 "takers;" at the end of the year there were 900; at the end of 1892 I expect there will be close upon 1500 takers.
-We have reduced the rates from \$5 to \$4 net for houses of five rooms.
-I do not consider the revenue as over half developed yet, but even at its present rate the whole debt and interest would be paid off in 40 years.
+Surplus Earnings for 1891..\$13,137 92 over half developed yet, but even at its present rate the whole debt and interest would be paid off in 40 years.
 I think the Brantford works would be a good investment to purchase, the present low tariff to be continued, at \$400,000.00.